ajcastro/fk-adder/README.md

             Fk::make($table)->onDelete('cascade')->add('preference_id')->nullable()->comment('Preference of the user');
         });

-        Fk::migrate(); // migrate and persist foreign keys in mysql database }
+        // Migrate and persist foreign keys in mysql database.
+        // You can call this once at the very end of migration,
+        // so all your foreign key declarations accross different migration files will be persisted.
+        Fk::migrate();
+    }

     /**